 Marta Andrés de Miguel Principal Investigator

 I am interested in studying fundamental aspects of the sensory biology of disease-transmitting mosquitoes than can be exploited to develop better mosquito control tools.
-I am a UKRI Future Leaders Fellow at UCL Ear Institute in London.
+I am an ATRAE awardee in the Animal Health Research Centre (CISA), at the Spanish National Research Council (CSIC).

 I did my PhD at Universidad Autónoma de Madrid (Spain) with Inmaculada Canal and Laura Torroja investigating the development of sensory organs Drosophila.
 I then joined the lab of Martin Goepfert at the University of Goettingen (Germany) as a postdoc to study the auditory system of disease-transmitting mosquitoes.
 I also worked as a research fellow in the Department of Infectious Disease Epidemiology under the supervision of Walter Haas at the Robert Koch Institute in Germany to implement a molecular surveillance system for tuberculosis control.
 In 2017, I joined the lab of Joerg Albert at UCL as a Marie Curie fellow to investigate the biophysics of the malaria mosquito ear.
+In 2019, I was awarded a UKRI Future Leaders Fellowship to establish my lab at University College London (UCL).
+I recently moved to the Spanish National Research Council, and hold an Honorary Appointment as Associate Professor at UCL.

 https://orcid.org/0000-0003-4369-2898